neoforged/.github/primers/1.16.5/index.md

 Registering a Structure requires you to add it to a number of different objects.

-Additionally, some of the new backend changes have become more hardcoded in approach, which requires modders to use work arounds.
+Additionally, some of the new backend changes have become more hardcoded in approach, which requires modders to use work around.

 - ConfiguredStructureFeature(s) MUST be registered to the WorldGenRegistries after registry events have fired.
 If this is not done your structure will prevent other mod structures from spawning.
-- Structures must be added to ``Structure.STRUCTURES_REGISTRY`` so the game is aware of the structure when it is used in other contexts.
+- Structures must be added to `Structure.STRUCTURES_REGISTRY` so the game is aware of the structure when it is used in other contexts.
 This also ensures the /locate command will list your structure.
-- We also need to add to ``FlatGenerationSettings.STRUCTURES`` to prevent any sort of crash or issue with other mod's custom ChunkGenerators.
+- We also need to add to `FlatGenerationSettings.STRUCTURES` to prevent any sort of crash or issue with other mod's custom ChunkGenerators.
 - The StructureSeparationSettings also needs to added to a world's ChunkGenerator to allow the chunk generator to know how many chunks it should iterate over before spawning the structure.
 Without this, the structure simply won't generate.
-- However, if mods want to change the StructureSeparationSettings dynamically, they must construct the seperation settings while a world is loading, because a chunk generator won't know which world it is binded to.
+- However, if mods want to change the StructureSeparationSettings dynamically, they must construct the seperation settings while a world is loading, because a chunk generator won't know which world it is bound to.

-A community member, TelepathicGrunt has kindly shared a working solution that shows <a href="https://github.com/TelepathicGrunt/StructureTutorialMod">how to register a structure in the Forge Environment</a>.
+A community member, TelepathicGrunt has kindly shared a working solution that shows [how to register a structure in the Forge Environment](https://github.com/TelepathicGrunt/StructureTutorialMod).

 The summary of their solution is as follows

-1. In the Mod Constructor Register a ``Structure<?>`` instance to the ``STRUCTURE_FEATURES`` Forge registry so the registry IDs are safely taken up.
+1. In the Mod Constructor Register a `Structure<?>` instance to the `STRUCTURE_FEATURES` Forge registry so the registry IDs are safely taken up.
-2. In FMLCommonSetupEvent, add the structure to ``Structure.STRUCTURES_REGISTRY`` in an enqueueWork lambda.
+2. In FMLCommonSetupEvent, add the structure to `Structure.STRUCTURES_REGISTRY` in an enqueueWork lambda.
 This is necessary to allow MC to know about the structure and to allow the /locate command to work for this structure.
 3. In FMLCommonSetupEvent, add the ConfiguredStructureFeature to WorldGenRegistries in an enqueueWork lambda to prevent it from overriding other modded structures.
-4. In FMLCommonSetupEvent, add a StructureSeparationSettings to ``DimensionStructuresSettings.DEFAULTS`` to allow the structure's seperation settings to be registered.
+4. In FMLCommonSetupEvent, add a StructureSeparationSettings to `DimensionStructuresSettings.DEFAULTS` to allow the structure's seperation settings to be registered.
 (This field is an immutable map so it needs some non-api modding methods like Mixins/AccessTransformers/Reflection to access it).
-5. In FMLCommonSetupEvent, add the ConfiguredStructureFeature instance to ``FlatGenerationSettings.STRUCTURES`` to prevent any sort of crash or issue with other mod's custom ChunkGenerators.
+5. In FMLCommonSetupEvent, add the ConfiguredStructureFeature instance to `FlatGenerationSettings.STRUCTURES` to prevent any sort of crash or issue with other mod's custom ChunkGenerators.
-6. (Optional) If we want the structure to seamlessly merge with terrain like Villages, add the structure to ``Structure.NOISE_AFFECTING_FEATURES`` in FMLCommonSetupEvent.
+6. (Optional) If we want the structure to seamlessly merge with terrain like Villages, add the structure to `Structure.NOISE_AFFECTING_FEATURES` in FMLCommonSetupEvent.
 7. In the WorldEvent.Load event, add the structure to ChunkGenerator of the world you want to add the structure to.
 This allows modders to blacklist structures from spawning in specific worlds, as well allowing users to configure the StructureSeparationSettings via Config files.
 8. In the BiomeLoadingEvent, add the ConfiguredStructureFeature instance to our biome of choice if we want to structure to spawn in an existing biome.